London Air Travel » Monday Briefing »

 Also of note this week:

-Etihad suspends Dallas Fort Worth from March 2018 pointing the finger of blame at American Airlines for suspending its codeshare relationship.
+Etihad suspends Dallas Fort Worth from March 2018, pointing the finger of blame at American Airlines for suspending its codeshare relationship.
+(Etihad)

-This is a great blog by Virgin Atlantic on how it handles VIP passengers, something airlines rarely discuss in public.
+Virgin Atlantic on how it handles VIP passengers, something airlines rarely discuss in public.
+(Virgin Atlantic)

-Canadian journalist Tyler Brûlé raves about the Bombardier C Series in the Financial Times.
+Canadian journalist Tyler Brûlé raves about the Bombardier C Series.
+(Financial Times)

 Our weekly Monday Briefing is published every Monday morning at 07:00 GMT / 08:00 CET.
 If you have any comments or suggestions, please contact us.
 And if you think it would be of interest to any colleagues or contacts, please share using the buttons below!